openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   2023-01-10 06:34:33,451 | INFO : OpenVINO metric evaluation completed
   Performance(score: 0.5389435989256938, dashboard: (1 metric groups))

+The optimization time highly relies on the hardware characteristics, for example on 1 GeForce 3090 it took about 10 minutes.
-The POT optimization will take 5-10 minutes without logging.
+Please note, that POT will take some time without logging to optimize the model.

-4. We can evaluate the optimized model passing it to ``otx eval`` function.
+4. Finally, we can also evaluate the optimized model passing it to ``otx eval`` function.

 Now we have fully trained, optimized and exported in efficient model representation ready-to use object detection model.